The Best POS Systems and Software Solutions for Pizza Restaurants

 Branding and marketing for pizza is paramount

-The pizza market is saturated with appealing content — IRL as well as on Insta — so you’d better make sure your social media presence is #fire.
+The pizza market is saturated with appealing content so you’d better make sure your social media presence is good.
 “Pizza is so hip that you really have to have good branding,” Castellanos says.
 “The kind of pizza you serve, how it tastes — those things are almost less important than having good branding and being on multiple platforms that get the word out.”

 We’ve already written about how to make your restaurant stand out on “the big four” – Facebook, Instagram, Twitter, and TikTok (tl;dr: don’t think it’s enough to throw up a mouth-watering pie pic with a witty caption and call it a day).
 Castellanos would remind the aspiring pizza-preneur not to neglect some of the other ways you can instill passion in your customers.
 “Gift cards can be huge,” she says.
 “That and loyalty programs.
 Toast makes both of those things pretty easy.”